-- It is estimated that 41,000 Larimer County residents have a mental illness and 30,000 have a substance use disorder (with many individuals suffering from both conditions).26 - 14% of Larimer County residents report experiencing eight or more days of poor mental health in the previous 30 days.27 - Depression is the leading cause of disability worldwide.28 - 20% of youths ages 13-18 live with a mental health condition.29 - Individuals with minimal social support networks who display chronic behavioral health issues often have no options.
+- It is estimated that 41,000 Larimer County residents have a mental illness and 30,000 have a substance use disorder (with many individuals suffering from both conditions). - 14% of Larimer County residents report experiencing eight or more days of poor mental health in the previous 30 days. - Depression is the leading cause of disability worldwide. - 20% of youths ages 13-18 live with a mental health condition. - Individuals with minimal social support networks who display chronic behavioral health issues often have no options.
 An ambulance ride to the emergency room is frequently the result.
-These services are costly, generally producing no long-term stability or recovery, and with much of the expense being incurred by taxpayers.
+These services are costly, generally producing no long-term stability or recovery, and with much of the expense being incurred by taxpayers. - TREATMENT WORKS: 70-90% of individuals with mental illness see an improvement in their symptoms and quality of life after participating in treatment.